NoveroResearch/tragediy/README.md

 This code can be used in two ways.

-  1. it generates custom tracks which can be printed (svg-files).
+  1. It generates custom tracks which can be printed (svg-files).
-  2. it allows to map readings from Anki vehicles back to x,y-coordinates.
+  2. It allows to map readings from Anki vehicles back to x,y-coordinates.
 Useful for localization and visualization.

 To generate printouts build this project and run its binary (See instructions below).